Dataxelio/cloudem-react-ui/README.md

 # cloudem-react-ui
-This repository exists to share react hooks and components used by cloudem clients
+This repository exists to share react hooks and components used by cloudem ui